themarkappleby/Guidedog/README.md

 ###Adding a Logo

 Guidedog allows you to add a custom logo to the top of the navigation section.
 To add a custom logo, simply add the `data-logo-path` attribute to the Guidedog script reference with the full path to your logo asset.
 For example: `<script data-guidedog-path='assets/application.css' data-logo-path='path_to_the_logo.png' src='your_path_to_guidedog/guidedog.js' type='text/javascript'></script>`

+###Guidedog Sample Objects

+Sometimes it is helpful to have a colour block to quickly and more clearly help convey a concept in a styleguide.
+Guidedog has a built-in helper for generating random coloured blocks.
+Simply apply the class `guidedog` to any element in your styleguide.